 - Preheat oven to 180oC.

-- Meanwhile, in a large pan or rice cooker add 1 tablespoon of olive oil with onion and garlic.
+- In a large pan or rice cooker add olive oil with onion and garlic.
 Cook until the onion is softened.

 - Then add the roasted pumpkin.
 Stir through for a few minutes.